 “If every part-timer were distinct and visible all day, it would make quite a visual impression,” one adjunct wrote on the official walkout message board.
-“People simply don’t know that we are the majority of teachers.
+“People simply don’t know that we are the majority of teachers this correct or should it be "teachers"? sb.
 This is more ‘coming out’ than ‘walking out,’ but it is also far less dangerous.
 You can’t get fired for wearing a T-shirt -- that’s free speech.”

 Beyond concerns about job security, some of these alternative proposals stem from the fact that many states prohibit public employees from striking, usually with fines.
 And lots of union contracts even in states without such laws have no-strike clauses.
 United University Professions, the American Federation of Teachers-affiliated faculty union for the State University of New York, last month advised members not to participate in walkout day, citing New York’s Taylor Law prohibiting strikes among public employees.